 (Another) engineer turned designer

 Last year, I joined Quicko as a design intern and later continued full-time.
-These days, I’m focused on product design, learning motion with Rive, and trying to get good as a webmaster.
+These days, I’m focused on design engineering, experimenting with Claude, Cursor, and v0, and trying to ship things to prod by myself.

 Visual Design, Motion Design, Interaction Design, Data Visualisation, Product Thinking, Information Architecture, Design Systems